Financial Aid Outreach Coordinator

 This position is the primary point of contact for the Foothill College Financial Aid Office for outreach requests from both the campus and community.
 The position will involve a high volume of contact with students, their families, college personnel and the general public in the form of large and small presentations, in-person meetings, phone contact, and e-mail communications.
-It will require financial aid program knowledge and coordination of the BOG Fee Waiver and scholarship programs for Foothill College.
+It will require financial aid program knowledge and coordination of the CA College Promise Grant and scholarship programs for Foothill College.
 Some reconciliation skills are needed for the scholarship program.
-This position will also include heavy support and/or responsibility for the Foothill College Sunnyvale Center financial aid duties.
+This position will also include support and/or responsibility for the Foothill College Sunnyvale Center financial aid duties.
 The incumbent will report to the Foothill College Director of Financial Aid and Scholarships.

 Under the direction of an assigned supervisor, coordinate day-to-day outreach and general Financial Aid Office Activities.
 Perform specialized outreach and clerical duties involving various financial aid programs aimed at increasing and promoting Financial Aid program awareness and participation amongst potentially eligible students, their families, staff, and the general community.
 Assist in maintaining records according to federal, State, District and campus regulations and/or policies; train classified, casual and student employees; provide work direction to assigned personnel.

 Depending upon assignment, duties may include, but are not limited to, the following:

 Rules, regulations and policies of the financial aid programs.
 Methods and practices of financial record keeping.
 Principles and techniques of interviewing in an environment with a diverse clientele.
 Operation of a computer and related software.
 Oral and written communication skills.
 Interpersonal techniques using tact, patience and courtesy.
 Ability to: